Farhad Manjoo: The Demise of Email?

 But the quick move to remote work in the face of a pandemic jump started a new way of life.
 Farhad will explain how, if we stick to this life after the virus, big changes could be afoot — companies allowing people to work remotely will open up new metros for economic activity, will reduce traffic, will create new housing stocks, and will also make life and work more livable.
 The future is remote; it took a virus to prove it to us.

 Farhad Manjoo is a tireless reporter plugged in not only to the development of the latest tech trends, but also the ways they alter humanity in the short and long run.
 Manjoo’s speeches evaluate how the digital revolution has and will affect American lifestyles, relationships, businesses, and political institutions, sharing with audiences what matters now—and what’s coming.

 Democratic nations rest on a shared understanding of truth.
 But technology is altering that understanding, and suddenly threatening democratic ideas across the globe.

 For much of the world, this problem—how Facebook and other modern news technologies spread “fake news” and plant us into ever-deeper echo chambers—has only become an obsession recently.
 Manjoo has been thinking about the issue for more than a decade.
-In 2008, he wrote the book on the subject: “True Enough: Learning to Live in a Post-Fact Society,” which argues that modern information technologies are exploiting well-known human psychological biases to effectively push different parts of the world into their own information bubbles.
+In 2008, they wrote the book on the subject: “True Enough: Learning to Live in a Post-Fact Society,” which argues that modern information technologies are exploiting well-known human psychological biases to effectively push different parts of the world into their own information bubbles.